MontrealCorpusTools/Montreal-Forced-Aligner/.github/ISSUE_TEMPLATE/bug_report.md

 **Debugging checklist**

 [ ] Have you updated to latest MFA version?
+What is the output of `mfa version`?
 [ ] Have you tried rerunning the command with the `--clean` flag?

 **Describe the issue**